pgvector Setup for Airline RAG

 Whilst you could store this data in an SQL or Document database (and sometimes this is the right approach for certain kinds of text-based data), retrieval becomes difficult because:

-LIKE '%word%')), not ranking text passages by similar meaning (i.e. luggage and bags are similar).
-It's worth noting PostgreSQL does offer Full Text Search, which is a relevance-ranked keyword search, but it's still not semantic. -
+• Traditional queries are built for structured filters and matching keywords (the same words or common patterns (LIKE '%word%')), not ranking text passages by similar meaning (i.e. luggage and bags are similar).
+It's worth noting PostgreSQL does offer Full Text Search, which is a relevance-ranked keyword search, but it's still not semantic.

-- An embedding model embeds a chunk of text, producing a
+• An articles/RAG/Embedding model embeds a chunk of text, producing a vector(N).

 Prerequisites